marcincuber/aws-cfm-utils/README.md

 5. path
 6. console.table

-## Disclaimer
-_The SOFTWARE PACKAGE provided in this page is provided "as is", without any guarantee made as to its suitability or fitness for any particular use.
-It may contain bugs, so use of this tool is at your own risk.
-We take no responsibility for any damage of any sort that may unintentionally be caused through its use._

 ## Contacts

-If you have any questions, drop an email to marcincuber@hotmail.com and leave stars! :)
+If you have any questions, drop me an email marcincuber@hotmail.com or open an issue and leave stars! :)